Class of 2013

 An International & Collaborative Experience in Durham

-Being part of a student body that was about 40% international by citizenship, I was able to learn a lot about other cultures and how they do business around the world.
+Being part of a student body that was approximately 40% international by citizenship, I was able to learn a lot about other cultures and how they do business around the world.
 This was dramatically different than my Vanderbilt experience and central to why the MMS experience was so valuable.

 The MMS program uses a case-based methodology in a team setting.
 From day one, I was placed in a group that was intentionally diverse, both culturally and professionally, and asked to provide solutions to problems in real time.
 This structure not only opened up my world to a multitude of different experiences, it was the best way to accelerate my learning so that I could succeed in the MMS program and my career.